urbit/urbit.org-reloaded/content/faq.md

 ### What is unique about Urbit OS / Arvo? {#what-is-unique-about-arvo}

-Arvo is quite different from other operating systems in many ways, but notably because it's completely deterministic.
-Processing in the system happens in a unique way: when an event happens, a transition function takes that event and the old state of Arvo, and then produces an effect and a new state of Arvo.
+Arvo is different from other operating systems in many ways.
+One notable way is that it is completely deterministic.
+Processing in the system happens in a unique way: when an event happens, a transition function takes that event and the old state of Arvo, and produces an effect and a new state of Arvo.
 To visualize:

 `[event, old state] -> [effects, new state]`